unhackedctf/reaper/README.md

 5. post on twitter for bragging rights and tag [@unhackedctf](http://twitter.com/unhackedctf). no cheating.

+## solution

+this contest is no longer live. [you can read a write up of the solution here](https://unhackedctf.substack.com/p/unhacked-week-2) or find the solution code in `test/ReaperHackSolution.t.sol`.

 ## subscribe

 for new weekly challenges and solutions, subscribe to the [unhacked newsletter](https://unhackedctf.substack.com/publish/post/69864558).